LimelightVision/LimelightDocs/docs/getting_started.rst

 	.. tab:: Static IP Address (Recommended)

-		* Install bonjour from the Downloads_ Page.
+		* Follow the bonjour-related instructions above.
 		* Power-up your robot, and connect your laptop to your robot's network.
 		* After your Limelight flashes its LED array, navigate to http://limelight.local:5801.
 This is the configuration panel.
 		* Navigate to the "Settings" tab on the left side of the interface.